 These companies are fully remote

-The distributed product development opens a great opportunity to hire global talents.
+The distributed web and mobile app development services opens a great opportunity to hire global talents.
 Instead of hiring a mediocre local developer, you are able to work with a top-notch candidate from other city or country.
 So you have a wider pool of candidates and now are able to hire a professional with skills that will perfectly fit your project.

 No denying that distributed software development is cost-effective.
 There is no need to rent office where team works, pay for employee's training and buy costly hardware.
 That's the reason why small companies twice more likely to hire full-time remote employees, as Owl Labs claims.